alexfigliolia/react-galena/README.md

 ```

 #### Mutating State without createUseMutation()
 When composing your State using `galena`, it's possible to mutate your units of state in your React Components without Hooks or HOC's.
 If you'd like to opt into hook-free state mutations, you may simply import the objects returned from `new Galena()`, `new Galena().composeState()`, and `new State()`.
-These objects are framework and client/server agnostic!
+These objects are agnostic to framework, client and server!

 ```tsx
 import { NavigationState } from "./AppState";